zj52024/Goose-Goose-Goose/README.md

 #Postscript

 If you have any trouble with minhook during compiling, please rebuild Minhook and replace "libMinHook.x64.lib" with your own.
 (Don't change the file name!)
+If you think the ESP feature is not working, click anywhere on the screen to move the character.

 ## Doo Bee Doo Baaaaaaaaaaaaaaaaaaaaaa